VasylBaran/CommandShift/README.md

 * Sourceforge: https://sourceforge.net/projects/commandshift/files/

 # Support
 If you have found CommandShift useful and would like to say 'thank you' please consider supporting my endeavors.
-It encourages me to further support and update CommandShift as new version of MacOS come out.
+It encourages me to further support and update CommandShift as new versions of MacOS come out.
 * PayPal (one-time): https://www.paypal.com/donate/?hosted_button_id=WZAJV3PYPWUHA
 * Patreon (monthly): https://www.patreon.com/Vasyl_Baran